prawinkrishna/Blockchain_notes/Tokenomics.md

     ½ of private sale tokens unlocked at listing, ½ vested after 6 months.
    Team tokens were locked for 1 year with 3.2% released quarterly through 2022. the remaining 2.5 billion MATIC tokens that aren’t in circulation yet, will be distributed over the next 4 years

+ TETHER(assets based)
+Tether (USDT) is a stablecoin
+layer 2
+current cirulation 66,307,627,907 USDT prices tied to a stable asset usd fiat currency

+other tokens
+Tether gold
+Tether euro
+Tether peso
+Tether yuan

+dont have blockchain uses etherum,tron, solana,algorand,avalanche, polygon. not mined and it is not decentralized. tether reserve contains cash cash equivalents (money market funds, U.S. Treasury bills) commercial paper corporate bonds loans other investments including digital currencies. not much transparancy.

+SOLANA
+Current Circulating supply is  346,520,371 SOL. layer 1.
+Total supply: 100,000,000 SLIM (fixed)
+	solana-7d-price-graph
+Solana’s initial inflation is at 8%.
+This inflation rate will reduce 15% year on year until it settles on what Solana described as its ‘Long-term Inflation Rate’ of 1.5%.
+Rewards are distributed to validators proportional to their stake

+Token distribution
+25% fund raising
+20% team(100% locked for 6 months 10% unlock each month)
+5% advisor
+15 liquidity
+10 marketing , stacking reward
+25% company reserves